This page was last updated on 9/14/2024.

 Once you’ve received an email or notification that Spotify has received your music in their system and is scheduled for release, then you can proceed to the next step.

 You have to have something new that is unreleased.
-You can’t submit a song that is already released and live.
+You can’t submit a song that has been already released and live.

 Step 2: Log into ‘Spotify for Artist’ account